Boaz-Rensenbrink/scrum/README.md

 Dear Ms. or Mr.

-I would like to express my interest in the position of Scrum Master.
+I would like to express my interest in the position of question.
-With a long track record as a project manager and a team lead at Singelfilm and Hocras, I believe I will bring value to your company.
+Having my own consultancy company and long track record as a project manager and a team lead at Singelfilm and Hocras, I believe I will bring value to your company.

-Although I do not have a HBO degree, I have contributed more than 10 years of experience to a variety of industries and helped my previous companies to successfully expand the client databases and maintained strong client relationships.
-I like to practice various ideas in my life and currently highly interested in field of software engineering.
-I believe my enthusiasm of technology will lead me to a Scrum Master/Project Manager/Team Leader who helps the team and the product owner fundamentally.
+Although I do not have a HBO degree, I have contributed more than 10 years of experience to a variety of industries and helped my previous companies to successfully expand the client databases and maintained strong client relationships while introducing new frameworks that foster collaboration and efficiency.
+I like to practice various ideas in my life and I'm currently highly interested in full-stack software engineering, business infrastrucure, agile frameworks and effective education.
+I believe my enthusiasm & creativity will lead me to a great asset within your company and helps the team fundamentally.

 While viewing my resume, you may notice a brief gap in my work experience.
-I resigned from my previous position as a result of much sadness from the sudden death of my mother.
-I am now well-arranged and willing to take the next steps in my career.
+Which is a personal matter and we can discuss privately.

 Please take a moment to view my enclosed resume.

-I would like to have the opportunity to talk to you about my candidacy for the role of Scrum Master or have coffee with you.
+I would like to have the opportunity to talk to you about my candidacy for the role in question and discuss it over a cup of coffee.

-I look forward to your response and thank you for your consideration.
+I look forward to your response and your consideration is much appreciated.

 With kind regards & thanks in advance,

+Sincerely,

 Boaz Rensenbrink